mer-hybris/hadk.sailfishos.org/mic.rst

 /dev/null - Permission denied
 '''''''''''''''''''''''''''''

-Most likely the partition your MerSDK resides in, is mounted with ``nodev`` option.
+Most likely the partition your Platform SDK resides in, is mounted with ``nodev`` option.
 Remove that option from mount rules.